dailybruin/interactive.2014.wake-of-the-storm/chapter-1/a-network-of-support.md

 But months later, when food and shelter were easier to come by, the typhoon survivors needed another kind of relief effort – an investment in long-term recovery focused on rebuilding homes and livelihoods for people who lost everything in the storm.
 Student donations contributed to both types of aid.

-**Spending Strategies**
+**L.A. connections, global implications**

 International aid organizations focus on monetary donations that can buy emergency supplies after a disaster, but local relief groups tend to target their grants toward a systemic problem in the area, such as housing, sanitation or food security.

 But for both types of organizations, sending aid to a foreign nation isn’t without its challenges.

-Vicki Penwell, the owner and cofounder of Mercy In Action,a group of midwives based in the Philippines that helped victims of the typhoon deliver babies, said shipments of medical supplies intended to help healthcare providers treat typhoon victims were stuck in customs for more than 10 months after Typhoon Yolanda.
+Vicki Penwell, the owner and cofounder of Mercy in Action, a group of midwives based in the Philippines that helped victims of the typhoon deliver babies, said shipments of medical supplies intended to help healthcare providers treat typhoon victims were stuck in customs for more than 10 months after Typhoon Yolanda.

 In a stroke of luck for the volunteers who wanted to be part of an immediate relief response after the storm, the National Alliance for Filipino Concerns was already involved in relief work in the Visayan Islands of the Philippines because of an earthquake that had shaken the island of Bohol a month before the typhoon, said spokesman Jun Cruz.

 The existing infrastructure allowed the National Alliance for Filipino Concerns to immediately funnel donations toward direct relief for hard-to-reach and deeply affected communities, Cruz added.

 By focusing on monetary donations, the National Alliance for Filipino Concerns said it circumvented bureaucratic roadblocks.
-The monetary donations were allocated to three types of aid: relief packs, doctors and health services and psychosocial intervention, Cruz said.
+The monetary donations were allocated to three types of aid: relief packs, doctors and health services, and psychosocial intervention, Cruz said.

 Although there were no official audits of charitable donations to the Philippines in the wake of Typhoon Yolanda, many of the groups UCLA students donated to say every dollar went to helping victims of the typhoon.
 To accomplish this feat, some groups said they relied on volunteer work to reduce overhead costs.

 People’s CORE said it made sending the full amount donated toward relief to the Philippines a priority.
-The organization’s seven staff members worked on the group’s relief drive on a volunteer basis alongside about 20 community volunteers, collecting monetary donations, clothing and other basic supplies to send to the Philippines.
+The organization’s seven staff members worked on the group’s relief drive on a voluntary basis alongside about 20 community volunteers, collecting monetary donations, clothing and other basic supplies to send to the Philippines.
 The National Alliance for Filipino Concerns is also run by volunteers.

 People’s CORE had ties to UCLA’s Samahang Pilipino before the typhoon, which was a factor in the $4,000 donation it received from the club, said program manager Christine Araquel-Concordia.
 The two organizations have teamed up to mentor high school students in Historic Filipinotown in Los Angeles.